Updated August 26, 2023

 Take control of your finances by learning exactly where your money goes.
 Try our free monthly budget calculator to get a visual for your spending.
 Plus, find out if you're saving enough according to the 50/30/20 rule.

 Setting a budget is way easier when you take some time to figure out what's important to you.
-Have debt you want to pay off faster?
+Have a student loan debt you want to pay off faster?
 Or a vacation you want to save up for?
 Try reducing your budget in another area to see how much money you could free up.

 Of course, you can still spend some money on fun stuff.
 But it's all about moderation and making sure you're in good financial health first.